appRenaissance/eigen/README.md

-## NOTE: You'll need to drag Artsy.xcodeproj and Pods/Pods.xcodeproj into the testing workspace to make this work.
+## ARTISAN NOTE: You'll need to drag Artsy.xcodeproj and Pods/Pods.xcodeproj into the testing workspace to make this work.

 ![Artsy](AppIcon_114.png "Artsy")